rdv-27/Brazilian-Exports-2010-2020/README.md

 ![image](https://github.com/user-attachments/assets/c824939d-a027-4056-91c4-ecd97806f7ed)

 Another challenge occurred because I split a column from the original dataset into state and city columns in the Brazil Exports database.
-The thing is some cities in Brazil (as in many other places) share the same name, so when I populated my Fact table by pulling data from all the dimension tables using LEFT JOINs, I needed to account for this by using City and State columns as join conditions so that the correct level of granularity was specified, and I didn’t get additional/invalid rows.
+The thing is some cities in Brazil (as in many other places) share the same name, so when I populated my Fact table by pulling data from all the dimension tables using LEFT JOINs.
+I needed to account for this by using City and State columns as join conditions so that the correct level of granularity was specified and I didn’t get additional/invalid rows.

 ![image](https://github.com/user-attachments/assets/8d7c300b-5365-4a65-a7a6-6e83365c2c27)